 WHO STARTED UNIVERSAL FANCON, OR HOW DID IT START?: Universal FanCon was started through a Kickstarter campaign back in December of 2016.
 When word got out and began to spread about this convention and what kind of convention it intended to be, especially since it was being put together by two popular and influential podcasts, Black Girl Nerds and The Black Geeks, plenty of people came forward with their support and contributed as much money to the campaign as they could to get Universal FanCon off the ground.

-DID YOU CONTRIBUTE TO THE KICKSTARTER CAMPAIGN FOR UNIVERSAL FANCON?: Full disclosure: Yes, I’m one of the Original Backers for Universal FanCon and I did donate money to its Kickstarter campaign.
-Not much, just thirty-five dollars, which is why I was able to breathe a sigh of relief that I didn’t spend more money than that once everything went pear-shaped.
+DID YOU CONTRIBUTE TO THE KICKSTARTER CAMPAIGN FOR UNIVERSAL FANCON?: Full disclosure: Yes, I’m one of the original backers for Universal FanCon, and I did donate money to its Kickstarter campaign.
+Not much, just $35, which is why I was able to breathe a sigh of relief that I didn’t spend more money than that once everything went pear-shaped.

 SO I’M GUESSING THAT THE KICKSTARTER CAMPAIGN WAS SUCCESSFUL?: The original Kickstarter goal that Universal FanCon was aiming for was at least $25,000.
 Thanks to all of the donations, Universal FanCon received over double that amount, so yeah.
 It was very successful.